FAQ

 We have created a special guide to our plant sizes for your convenience.
 Don’t hesitate to give us a call or send us an email if you need more information!

-Can I visit the nursery?
+Can I visit the Nursery?

 Due to the volume of our mail order sales, we are unable to conduct on site sales at this time.
 You can make an appointment for a self-guided tour by contacting us at 503.874.4123 or [email protected].
 You can also make a note in your online order comments that you would like to pick up your plants from the nursery on a weekday between 8 am and 4 pm and someone will reach out to confirm your appointment time.
 Please note that we cannot take on site orders or make on site edits to orders placed online – you will need to order the plants online and arrange to simply pick them up.